 When it came time to pick a tattoo artist, I did a fair amount of research.
 Not only was this my first tattoo ever, but I considered the experience sort of a sacred ritual to honor and memorialize my baby.
 So I knew whoever I chose to do my tattoo would need to be a good fit.

-I found several highly rated tattoo parlors in my area and looked up individual artists on Instagram.
+I found several highly rated tattoo studios in my area and looked up individual artists on Instagram.
 Then I made a list of artists whose aesthetic and artistic sensibility resonated with my own.
 I narrowed my list down to 3 potential artists and emailed them my request.
 In my email, I included my preliminary sketches and shared what the tattoo was intended to symbolize.

 They all got back to me right away, but only one artist actually spoke to what I had shared about my miscarriage.
 She said she thought a tattoo was an amazing way to represent my miscarriage and that she would be honored to be part of my journey.
 Once I saw her mockup of the tattoo design, I knew she was the right choice.